Stories:

 by SAMUEL LOWRY

-Several small, childlike hands hold large hammers
+Several small, childlike hands hold large hammers.

 The familiar Twenty-Seven Amendments are not the only ones that have been passed by Congress.
 Six amendments, already approved by Congress, are floating around in the ether awaiting ratification by the sufficient number of states.1 One of the six stands out among the rest, though, the Child Labor Amendment, or CLA.
 Proposed in 1924, the CLA sought to grant Congress the “power to limited, regulate, and prohibit the labor of persons under eighteen years of age.”
 After a long-fought battle for the sympathies of the Supreme Court, Congress was allowed to assume this authority under its power to regulate commerce as declared in United States v.
 Darby (1941).
 While the CLA was never ratified, the Amendment has been informally adopted.
 No other unratified amendment can say the same.